I Have No Sex Drive: Mental Health Support For Loss Of Sexual Desire

 Maybe you are suddenly experiencing low sexual desire, a complete lack of interest in physical intimacy, or perhaps you have always had an aversion to sexual intimacy.
 This article aims to explore the variety of psychological factors that could be reducing your sexual desire and ability to achieve sexual arousal, as well as looking at potential solutions ranging from online therapy to others.

-Symptoms of low libido and relationship challenges
+Symptoms of low libido or sex drive

-Your libido or your “sex drive” is a complex process influenced by factors ranging from biological to psychological and social.
+Your libido, or your “sex drive,” is a complex process influenced by factors ranging from biological to psychological and social.
 As libido levels vary from person to person, it can be difficult to identify when low sexual desire is abnormal or causing strain on your relationships.

 Hypoactive sexual desire disorder (HSDD) is the medical term that refers to different forms of reduced sexual desire.
 The term "hypoactive" denotes a decrease in both behavioral and physical activity.

-Men and women often experience similar symptoms of HSDD including decreased interest in sex of all forms, including masturbation.
+Men and women often experience similar symptoms of HSDD, including decreased interest in sex of all forms, including masturbation.
 HSDD is characterized by an enduring and recurring lack of interest in sexual activity, sexual thoughts, and sexual stimulation, leading to heightened stress.
 This clinically noteworthy stress may manifest as sadness, a feeling of grief, and emotions of inadequacy, loss, and frustration.

 Sexual desire often fluctuates throughout our lives.
 For example, it is common for women to experience decreased sexual desire when going through huge life changes such as pregnancy or menopause.